geerlingguy/ansible-for-devops-manuscript/README.md

 If you wish to submit any corrections or bugfixes, please feel free to submit a pull request.

-If you wish to make any more structural changes, please discuss them in an issue on the Examples repository before submitting a pull request.
+If you wish to make any more structural changes, please open a discussion first to talk about the change before you commit a lot of work and effort into a pull request.

 ## License